anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 {{stat_req}} below shows an example for querying pledge-status using status-type bootstrap.

 ~~~~
-# The registrar-agent request of "pledge-status" in general JWS
+# The Registrar-Agent request of "pledge-status" in general JWS
   serialization syntax
 {
   "payload": "BASE64URL(status-request)",